-- ε The aircraft may be of any size and configuration except rotary wing or lighter-than-air. - ε Wing Span must be less than or equal to 9 feet. - 2 Must be propeller driven and electric powered with an unmodified, over the counter model aircraft electric motor.
+- The aircraft may be of any configuration except rotary wing or lighter-than-air. - Maximum wing span is 7 feet. - Must be propeller driven and electric powered with an unmodified, over the counter modelelectric motor.
 May use multiple motors and/or propellers.
 May be direct drive or with gear or belt reduction.
 For safety, each aircraft will use a commercially produced propeller.
-Teams may modify the propeller diameter by clipping the tip. - 2 Must use over the counter NiCad batteries.
+Teams may modify the propeller diameter by clipping the tip. - Must use over the counter NiCad batteries.
 For safety, battery packs must have shrink-wrap or other protection over all electrical contact points.
-The individual cells must be commercially available, and the manufacturers label must be readable (i.e. clear shrink wrap preferred). - ¿ Aircraft and pilot must be AMA legal.
+The individual cells must be commercially available, and the manufacturers label must be readable (i.e. clear shrink wrap preferred). - Maximum battery pack weight is 5.0 lb.
+Battery pack must power propulsion and payload systems.
+Radio Rx and servos (only) may be on a separate battery pack.
+Batteries may not be changed between sorties during a flight period. - Aircraft and pilot must be AMA legal.
 This means that the aircraft TOGW (take-off gross weight with payload) must be less than 55 lb., and the pilot must be a member of the AMA.
 Since this is an AMA sanctioned event, the team must submit proof that the aircraft has been flown prior to the contest date (in flight photo or video).